mccajm/mccajm.github.io/index.md

 Hello.

+I am interested in extracting information from healthcare data using computational techniques such as machine learning and multiscale modelling, to improve patient care.
+I'm currently Director of Machine Learning at the [MGH & BWH Center for Clinical Data Science](https://clindatsci.com/), where I was previously a Visiting Scientist.

-I am a DPhil student in the [Computational Cardiovascular Science Group](http://www.cs.ox.ac.uk/ccs/home/) at the University of Oxford, supervised by [Blanca Rodriguez](http://www.cs.ox.ac.uk/people/blanca.rodriguez/) and [Ana Michol&eacute;](https://www.cs.ox.ac.uk/people/ana.minchole/), and initially by [Nando de Freitas](http://www.cs.ox.ac.uk/people/nando.defreitas/).
-I am interested in extracting information from cardiovascular data using computational techniques such as machine learning and multiscale modelling.
-I was a Visiting Scientist at the [MGH & BWH Center for Clinical Data Science](https://clindatsci.com/) in 2017.
+#I am a DPhil student in the [Computational Cardiovascular Science Group](http://www.cs.ox.ac.uk/ccs/home/) at the University of Oxford, supervised by [Blanca Rodriguez](http://www.cs.ox.ac.uk/people/blanca.rodriguez/) and [Ana Michol&eacute;](https://www.cs.ox.ac.uk/people/ana.minchole/), and initially by [Nando de Freitas](http://www.cs.ox.ac.uk/people/nando.defreitas/).
+I am interested in extracting information from cardiovascular data

-Previously I studied Machine Learning at the University of Edinburgh supervised by [Chris Williams](http://homepages.inf.ed.ac.uk/ckiw/), Medicine at King's College London, and Computer Science at the University of Birmingham supervised by [Jeremy Wyatt](http://www.cs.bham.ac.uk/~jlw/).
+#Previously I studied Machine Learning at the University of Edinburgh supervised by [Chris Williams](http://homepages.inf.ed.ac.uk/ckiw/), Medicine at King's College London, and Computer Science at the University of Birmingham supervised by [Jeremy Wyatt](http://www.cs.bham.ac.uk/~jlw/).
 I was an intern researcher at INRIA in 2013, supervised by [Ben Smyth](https://www.bensmyth.com/) and [Elizabeth Quaglia](https://lizquaglia.wordpress.com/).

-I have worked in industry as a Lead Software Engineer at a bank and at VideoLAN, Director of Technology for a cyber security company in Dubai, and a System Management Specialist for a healthcare IT company.
+#I have worked in industry as a Lead Software Engineer at a bank and at VideoLAN, Director of Technology for a cyber security company in Dubai, and a System Management Specialist for a healthcare IT company.

 <div class="divider"></div>

 ## Publications

+Julià Camps, Adam McCarthy, Blanca Rodríguez, Ana Mincholé. *"ConvNet based QRS Multilead Delineator in Electrocardiogram signals"*, AIH+Arial+BOOM Workshops, ICJAI, 2018.

 Adam McCarthy, Blanca Rodriguez, and Ana Minchol&eacute;. *"Variational Inference over Non-differentiable Simulators using Bayesian Optimization"* ML4H+DLPS Workshops, NIPS.
 2017.